MM45/SABER-Jasmin/README.md

 \
 Again, `<test_binary_name>` is to be replaced with the name of the test's binary.\
 \
-Finally, note that the `MISCELLANEOUS` directories do not contain a Makefile, even though they include all elements to build tests for the Jasmin functions inside them.
+Finally, note that the `MISCELLANEOUS` directories do not contain a Makefile, nor do the other Makefiles create tests for the Jasmin implementations in these directories.
+The reason for this is that the functions in these directories are currently not used in the two Jasmin implementations of Saber.
+Nevertheless, these files are still included in the `MISCELLANEOUS` directories because they could still be useful for future work or other projects.